dao-phuong/css_note/README.md

 In practice, the 4.5:1 ratio can be reached by darkening the darker color and lightening the lighter one with the aid of a color contrast checker.
 Darker colors on the color wheel are considered to be blues, violets, magentas, and reds, whereas lighter colors are oranges, yellows, greens, and blue-greens.

+### Give Links Meaning by Using Descriptive Link Text
+Screen reader users have different options for what type of content their device reads.
+This includes skipping to (or over) landmark elements, jumping to the main content, or getting a page summary from the headings.
+Another option is to only hear the links available on a page.

+Screen readers do this by reading the link text, or what's between the anchor (a) tags.
+Having a list of "click here" or "read more" links isn't helpful.
+Instead, you should use brief but descriptive text within the a tags to provide more meaning for these users.

 # Colors
 **Using different combinations of colors can really change the look of a website, and a lot of thought can go into picking a color palette that works with your content**
 The color wheel is a useful tool to visualize how colors relate to each other - it's a circle where similar hues are neighbors and different hues are farther apart.
 When two colors are opposite each other on the wheel, they are called complementary colors.
 They have the characteristic that if they are combined, they "cancel" each other out and create a gray color.
 However, when placed side-by-side, these colors appear more vibrant and produce a strong visual contrast.